-If you are looking for a rewarding profession in Australia, you will find that studying and practising law will lead to excellent opportunities and take you wherever you want to go.
+Are you looking for a rewarding profession in Australia?
+You will find that studying and practising law will lead to excellent opportunities and take you wherever you want.

-While having a law degree will definitely open up challenging and exciting legal opportunities as a barrister or a solicitor, you can also explore other career options in almost any sector of the industry you can think of.
+While a law degree will open up challenging and exciting legal opportunities as a barrister or a solicitor, you can also explore other career options in almost any industry sector you can think of.

-Over the years, law graduates in Australia have made successful careers in fields such as banking and finance, business management, government and politics, and more.
-Hence, if you are determined to pursue a career in law, read the article below to know everything about how to become a lawyer in Australia and fulfil your dreams.
+Over the years, law graduates in Australia have made successful careers in banking and finance, business management, government and politics, and more.
+Hence, if you are determined to pursue a career in law, read the article below to learn how to become a lawyer in Australia and fulfil your dreams.

 1. The Role of A Lawyer

 Also known as an attorney, counsellor, or counsel, a lawyer is a licensed professional who practices law, provides legal advice, and represents others.

 Working as a lawyer entails putting abstract legal theories and expertise into practice to solve a particular issue or to promote the interest of those who employ lawyers to provide legal services.
 The lawyer's role varies wildly, depending on different legal jurisdictions.

 A lawyer listens to a client's problem, discuss options, give legal advice, take note and help them understand how the law applies to their case.

 2. Major Duties and Tasks of a Lawyer

 Interview and meet with clients to understand their needs.